 Things to Keep in Mind

-Stretching is a natural, gentle way to improve flexibility and increase range of motion.
-To achieve the best results from your stretching routine, it's important to follow these guidelines every time you stretch.
+Groin stretches for pain is a natural, gentle way to improve flexibility and increase the range of motion.
+To achieve the best results, it's important to follow these guidelines every time you stretch for a groin strain.

 - Breathe!
 Holding your breath can cause tension in your muscles and raise your blood pressure.
 Try breathing deeply while you stretch—it will help your muscles relax and allow you to stretch more deeply.